-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D300 and the Nikon D300?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (12.2 vs 10MP) with a 10% higher linear resolution.

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.5") for image review and settings control.